c-blake/bu/doc/tim.md

     .95 | 7.22
     .99 | 24.25

-Even with best 3/10, we see *substantial* (>5%) sampling in the heavy 7+ sigma tail.
+Even with best 3/10, we see **substantial (>5%) sampling in the heavy** 7+ sigma tail.
 Nevertheless, "units" of sigma derived from the standard deviation of the mean of the best 3 are not so far off from a classical Gaussian, perhaps under 2X until >80th percentile.
-Had we not done the standard deviation of the mean adjustment of sqrt(3)=1.73, these would be brought in a little, but the shape is still wildly non-Gaussian in the tails regardless.
+The shape is still wildly non-Gaussian in the tails regardless.

 A graph on your own system can perhaps show how bad this may be in your own test environment, but it is again, non-stationary in reality.
 To whatever level of stationarity is possessed, both shape & scale of this distribution likely also vary with time scale of the measured program.
-So, trying to measure it/memorize it seems hard.
-Playing with --best and --run to reign in the tail at various scales seems more likely to be productive of better measurements.
+So, trying to measure/memorize it is hard.  **Playing with `--best` & `--run` to reign in the tail** at various scales seems more likely to be productive of better measurements.

 In light of all this, this best n of m idea twice is only a "something is better